Ephesians 5:21 – ‘…submitting to one another out of reverence for Christ.’

 I.H.
 Marshall cites a number of examples of reciprocal submission:

 ‘The key passage in Paul is Galatians 5:13, where believers are to be slaves to one another (even stronger than “being submissive”!) in love.
 Similarly, in Philippians 2:3–4 they are to consider others better than themselves and to look to the interests of others (cf. Rom 12:10).
 If this is to be true of Christian relationships in general, it must surely include the marriage relationship.
 In John 13:14 the disciples are to wash one another’s feet, and Jesus as Lord sets an example by doing this to his disciples.
 The collocation of a command to the younger to be submissive to the older members/elders with a command that all are to put on humility toward one another in 1 Peter 5:5 indicates that it was possible to combine the general and the specific and offers a parallel to what is done here’ (Discovering Biblical Equality).

-Marshall has shown that all relationships between Christians should be characterised by humility, but not that they should be marked by reciprocal submission.
+But it seems to me that although Marshall has shown that all relationships between Christians should be characterised by humility, he has not demonstrated that they should be marked by reciprocal submission.

 This approach implies ‘servant leadership’ – the notion that even those who are in authority should submit to those under that authority.
 This interpretation is supported by Paul’s description of himself as becoming a slave to all, 1 Cor 9:19, and his instruction to the Galatian Christians to ‘serve as each other’s slave through love’, Gal:13.
 Thielman quotes Calvin: ‘Even kings and governors rule that they may serve.’
 Although husbands, parents, and others retain their authority, they exercise it with an attitude of service over those over whom they have been placed.